mihir-s-05/policy-radar/README.md

 - Check your OpenAI account has sufficient credits
 - Ensure the model specified in `OPENAI_MODEL` is available to your account

+### PDF Extraction Issues

+- PDF text extraction uses `pdfplumber` first, then falls back to `pypdf`
+- PDF image extraction uses `PyMuPDF`
+- There is no OCR; scanned PDFs without embedded text may yield limited results

+### Regulations.gov 403s

+- Some pages occasionally return `403` on first request; the backend retries with browser-like headers and falls back to the API-provided file formats

 ### Connection Errors

 1. Make sure both backend and frontend are running